Skip to main content

 • WasmCalmnessModel needs channelCount at construction, but channelCount only arrives on the first frame.
 Construct the model inside your first-frame handler.

-• If initEegWasm() fails, your app may not be serving the packaged wasm/ assets correctly.
-See Vite config above.
+• If initEegWasm() fails, your app may not be loading the packaged wasm/ assets correctly.

 • If you need a live headset connection, eeg-web alone is not enough.